 Make sure your kids know the basics of fire building, and these basic fire lays.

-Kids today are really good at navigating, when they have the GPS loaded on their phone, but give them a map and compass, and they will probably ask where they plug it in.
+Kids today are great at navigating, when they have the GPS loaded on their phone, but give them a compass and a map, and they will probably ask you how they plug it in.

 A UK Survey found that 4 out of 5 young drivers can’t read a map!

 One way to teach your kids map reading skills is by taking them orienteering, it’s fun, active, and a great way to get outdoors.

 If you were to suddenly have a heart attack, would your family be able to know what to do?
 According to a survey, probably not, as only 18% of people know first aid.

 In some countries around the world, first aid is actually a requirement in order to get your drivers license (Germany and Switzerland).
 If you are going to put your kids behind the wheel of a deadly vehicle, you should teach them basic first aid!

 If you want to teach your kids first aid, or improve upon your own first aid skills, you should read the book First Aid for the USMLE